KBNLresearch/gado2/README.md

 The transformer used to make trainng-files from (Prima) page-xml is also included (page_to_bio.py).

-The trained model is available here: https://huggingface.co/willemjan/gado_gado Due to file size limits I was unable to include the model in this repo.
+The trained model is available here: https://huggingface.co/willemjan/gado_gado

 The trained model can be used by running: ./api.py